FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/A_Deep_Dive_into_Dapper_ORM_A_High-Performance_Micro-ORM_for_.NET.md

 ---
+description: In this article, we'll explore the features, benefits, and usage of Dapper ORM.
+imgSrc: /imgs/2023/bear_book_1.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-05-15T13:51:04.000Z'
+tags: []
 title: A Deep Dive into Dapper ORM A High-Performance Micro-ORM for .NET
-pubDate: "2024-05-15T13:51:04.000Z"
-description: "In this article, we'll explore the features, benefits, and usage of Dapper ORM."
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # A Deep Dive into Dapper ORM: A High-Performance Micro-ORM for .NET

 ## Introduction